quicken/aws-meerkat/README.md

 - b) Testing - This is an AWS account to which testing builds are deployed.
 - c) Production - This is an AWS account to which production builds are deployed.

-You can have a single lambda function handle notifications for all environments use the pipeline name.
+You can have a single lambda function handle notifications for all environments using the pipeline name.

-Pipeline for testing could be called: "my-testing-pipeline", while the production pipeline could be named "the-real-deal:
+The pipeline for testing could be called: "my-testing-pipeline", while the production pipeline could be named "the-real-deal:

 To set the Arn for testing define and environment variables named "DEPLOY_ARN_testing".
 To set the Arn for production set another environment variable "DEPLOY_ARN_real-deal"

 If "DEPLOY_ARN" is defined it will be used as a fallback in the case that no DEPLOY_ARN\*\* variables can be matched to the pipeline name.

-Finally, if the environment variable is set to empty string or no DEPLOY_ARN variables are specified then the role assigned to the lambda function will be used to call the Code Deploy API.
+Finally, if the environment variable is set to an empty string or no DEPLOY_ARN variables are specified then the role assigned to the lambda function will be used to call the Code Deploy API.

 Constructive feedback, feature requests and discussions are welcomed.

-#### DISCORD_AVATAR
+#### Discord_AVATAR

-A public URL to an image that will be used as the discord avatar.
+A public URL to an image that will be used as the Discord avatar.
 The image is shown next to the message thread.
-The image must conform to the dimensions required by discord.
+The image must conform to the dimensions required by Discord.

 A 128px x 128px png file with alpha transparency is known to work.

-#### DISCORD_USERNAME (optional)
+#### Discord_USERNAME (optional)

-Override the username that is shown in discord.
+Override the displayed username when posting to Discord.

-#### DISCORD_WEBHOOK
+#### Discord_WEBHOOK

-The discord webhook to which notifications are posted.
+The Discord webhook to which notifications are posted.

+#### GIT_PASSWORD

+The password that is used to connect to the git provider.
+For GitHub, this is a Personal Access Token with permission to read commits.

+#### GIT_PROVIDER (optional)

+The service hosting the repository.
+Valid values are "bitbucket" or "github".
+The default is: github

+#### GIT_USERNAME

+The username that is used to connect to the git provider.

-#### REGION
+#### SLACK_WEBHOOK

-The AWS region that will be used when calling AWS services.
+The webhook to which notifications are being sent.
+Only required if slack is being used as the chat service.

 ## Development Environment

-Create a .env file in the project root and specify the environment variables below.
+Create a .env file in the project root and specify the environment variables.

 ### Building

 The build script expects to be run from a bash terminal.
 The zip package must also be installed.
 (sudo apt install zip).
-If on windows use the Linux subsystem for windows (WSL)
+If on windows use the Linux subsystem for Windows (WSL)

+### Environment variables for development

 #### AWS_PROFILE